kangood/prune-admin/README.en-US.md

 - Supports internationalization for easy language switching
 - Customizable themes and styles, Use TailwindCSS for atomic operations with on-demand usage
 - Flexible routing configuration, supporting nested routes
-- Integrate permission management to control page access based on user roles, down to button-level access rights.
+- Integrate permission management to control page access based on user roles, down to button-level access rights (To be perfected)
 - State management using Zustand
 - Data fetching using React-Query
 - Responsive design, adapting to various screen sizes and devices